Get your whole grain bake on, my friends!

 A Special Recipe From A Special Cookbook:

-Bumbleberry Cheesecake Crumble from
+Bumbleberry Cheesecake Crumble

 Today I am happy to share a recipe adapted from a food blogging friend’s new cookbook, The Sweet Side of Ancient Grains: Decadent Whole Grain Brownies, Cakes, Cookies, Pies and More, Bumbleberry Cheesecake Crumble.
 I am telling you, this single recipe alone is worth the price of the book.
 It is an incredibly creative recipe and beyond scrumptious.